 - Violence and injuries.
-Excessive alcohol use can lead to falls, drowning, homicide, suicide, intimate partner violence, and sexual assault.
+Excessive alcohol use can lead to falls, drowning, homicide, suicide.

 - Fetal alcohol spectrum disorders (FASD).
-Any alcohol use by a pregnant woman can harm a developing fetus, resulting
+Any alcohol use by a pregnant woman can harm a developing fetus.

 - CDC Vital Signs: Binge Drinking Prevalence, Frequency, and Intensity Among Adults — United States, 2010

 - Centers for Disease Control and Prevention, Alcohol and Public Health